European Car Brands

 Cupra Logo

-Cupra is a trademark of SEAT Sport of Abrera Catalonia, which was created in 1985 as an additional sports division of the brand, today part of the Volkswagen Group.
-The company produces cars for the rally and sports racing.
-In 2018, the brand was renamed Cupra, gaining full independence and starting the production of hybrid cars.
-The name has become a combination of two words – Cup and Racing.
-Its logo was the company’s name, made in a font like Hyperspace Race Extended Heavy by Swell Type, stretched horizontally.
-The emblem is represented by a unique sign with a complex shape, effectively forming a new corporate identity of the updated brand in the spirit of the symbols of Marvel heroes or transformers.
+Cupra is a trademark of the Catalan company SEAT Sport of Abrera, created in 1985 as an additional sports division of the brand, now part of the Volkswagen Group.
+The company produces cars for rally and sports racing.
+In 2018, the brand was renamed Cupra, gaining full independence and starting to produce hybrid cars.
+The name became a combination of two words – Cup and Racing.
+Its logo was the company’s name in Swell Type’s Hyperspace Race Extended Heavy font, stretched horizontally.
+The emblem is represented by a unique sign of a complex shape, forming a new corporate style of the renewed brand in the spirit of Marvel or Transformers symbols.

 Hispano-Suiza